AND POLICE FORCES

 The term “Gendarmeries and Police Forces with Military Status” is defined as an organization under military code which has mainly the competence or (co) responsibility for aspects such as:

 a.
-The prevention of and investigation into criminal offences under Judicial Authority;
+The prevention of/or investigation into criminal offences under Judicial Authority;

 b.
 Maintaining public order under local or national civil authority and which may in addition be assigned various administrative tasks.

-The Association is open to all Gendarmeries and Police Forces with Military Status of the Countries which are Members of the Council of Europe and other Mediterranean Countries and which want to develop a reciprocal form of collaboration in those sectors indicated in subsequent Art.2.
+The Association is open to all Gendarmeries and Police Forces with Military Status which want to develop a reciprocal form of collaboration in those sectors indicated in Art.2.

 Status of the Members

-Members are all Gendarmeries and Police Forces with Military Status of the Countries which are Members of the Council of Europe and other Mediterranean Countries.
-The entry procedure for Members applies in this respect.
-The status of Member grants the right to participate in the Commissions and the Summit with voting capacity.
+Members are all Gendarmeries and Police Forces with Military Status who are granted the right to participate in the Commissions and the annual meeting of the Senior Council of Directors/Commanding Generals (also known as the Summit) with voting capacity.

 Status of the Observers

-Observers are all Gendarmeries and Police Forces with Military Status, who do or do not comply with the territorial limits and want to become Members or Associate Members of the FIEP Association, after having complied with what is stipulated in no 1 of Art 18.
+Observers are Gendarmeries and Police Forces with Military Status, who want to become Members of the FIEP Association, after having complied with what is stipulated in no 1 of Art 17.
 The status of Observer grants the right to participate in the Commissions and Summit in a nonvoting capacity.

 Elements of the Association are:

-- The Presidency, which is responsible for representing the Association and conducting all activities generated by the decisions made.
-In order to perform the tasks assigned during the one-year mandate, the Presidency is assisted by the Secretariat of the Presidency, which is competent for the tasks indicated in art.
-16 below;
+2. The Presidency, which is responsible for representing the Association and conducting all activities generated by the decisions made.
+In order to perform the tasks assigned during the one-year mandate, the Presidency is assisted by the Secretariat of the Presidency, which is competent for the tasks indicated in art.15 below;

-- The Departments of each Institution liable for FIEP issues, which ensure the continuity of works, whereby prepare measures and decisions to be proposed to the Commissions or to the Senior Council.
+3. The Departments of each Institution liable for FIEP issues, which ensure the continuity of works, preparing measures and decisions to be proposed to the Commissions or to the Senior Council.
 To this aim, they define a point of contact (POC) responsible for the regular exchange of information with the other FIEP actors;

 Senior Council of Directors/Commanding Generals

-- The Senior Council of Directors/Commanding Generals, which is the strategic decision-making organ, is made up of Members of the Association.
-During the annual meeting, it defines the general policy and program for each commitment undertaken by the Association.
-The Members unanimously accept all the decisions, which are formalized at the end of the annual meeting by the signing of a Common Declaration.
-Each Member or Associate Member may put off internal implementation of any decision.
+1. The Senior Council of Directors/Commanding Generals, which is the strategic decision-making organ, is made up of Members of the Association.
+During the Summit, it defines the general policy and program for each commitment undertaken by the Association.
+The Members unanimously make decisions, which are formalized at the end of the annual meeting by the signing of a Common Declaration.
+Each Member may put off internal implementation of any decision.